dotnet/docs-maui/docs/ios/deployment/overview.md

 > [!IMPORTANT]
 > Values for these parameters don't have to be provided on the command line.
 They can also be provided in the project file.
 For more information, see [Add code signing data to your app project](#add-code-signing-data-to-your-app-project).

+::: moniker range="=net-maui-6.0"

-For example, use the following command to create an *.ipa* on .NET 6:
+For example, use the following command to create an *.ipa*:

 ```console
 dotnet publish -f:net6.0-ios -c:Release /p:ServerAddress={macOS build host IP address} /p:ServerUser={macOS username} /p:ServerPassword={macOS password} /p:TcpPort=58181 /p:ArchiveOnBuild=true /p:_DotNetRootRemoteDirectory=/Users/{macOS username}/Library/Caches/Xamarin/XMA/SDKs/dotnet/